Kaon-deuteron femtoscopy from unitarized chiral interactions: Results

 where $K$ may stand for the $K^-$ or the $K^+$ depending on the case one is considering.
 The scattering lengths obtained using the IA and FCA are presented in Table \ref{tab:scatlen_kd} and reveal strikingly different behaviors in the $K^-d$ and $K^+d$ systems.

 In the case of $K^-d$, the large negative values of the real part are tied to a strong attractive interaction which gives rise to a subthreshold ${\bar K}NN$ resonance, in both the IA and the FCA.
 Note that the FCA predicts a substantially more negative real part of the scattering length compared to the IA result.
 The imaginary part is large and also affected by the type of approximation considered, with the FCA result being somewhat reduced compared to the IA one, suggesting that inelastic channels are somewhat suppressed when multiple scattering effects are properly accounted for.

-In contrast, for the $K^+d$ system, both IA and FCA yield nearly identical scattering lengths.
+Turning to the $K^+d$ system, it is found that both IA and FCA yield nearly identical scattering lengths.
 This is a reflection of the simpler underlying dynamics tied to a weaker interaction, predominantly elastic, and largely unaffected by higher-order corrections.

 In Table~\ref{tab:scatlen_kmd_comp} we provide a summary of selected previous results in the literature for $A_{K^-d}$.
 As can be seen, the data show a wide variation in both real and imaginary parts, with a consistent sign confirming the attractive nature of the interaction, with the presence of a ${\bar K}NN$ bound state originated from the $\Lambda(1405)$.
 Our final result in the FCA has the largest real part of the scattering length (in absolute value) and a similar imaginary part, compatible with other determinations.